North Vancouver School District

 Student Empowerment

-The North Vancouver School District encourages students to walk or roll to and from school for a healthier mind, body and environment.
+The North Vancouver School District also encourages students to walk, cycle or roll to and from school for a healthier mind, body and environment.
+Read more about the benefits of Safe and Active Travel.

 Site Security

-Many procedures are in place at schools to ensure the schools and school grounds are safe and secure.
-Security of schools is of the utmost importance.
+Security of school sites is of the utmost importance, and procedures are in place to ensure schools and school grounds are safe and secure.
 More information is available in Policy 802: Security of Buildings, Grounds, and Other Property.